How to Sharpen a Chainsaw

 - Chainsaw chaps

-- Helmet, if working with limbs overhead
+- Helmet, when cutting limbs or branch overhead

 Regular maintenance of the chain of your electric or gas-powered chainsaw ensures the blades are sharp for your next project.
-Use the Home Depot Mobile App to find the sharpening supplies you need for your chainsaw.
+Use The Home Depot Mobile App to find the sharpening supplies you need for your chainsaw.
+Or if you need to use a chainsaw for a one-time project, consider renting a chainsaw and more from The Home Depot’s Tool Rental Center.